insure logo

 USAA*$1,780$2,29229%$512

-State Farm offers the cheapest car insurance rates to drivers after an at-fault accident at about $2,273 a year.
+State Farm offers the lowest car insurance rates to drivers after an at-fault accident at $2,273 a year.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase